eu-ge-ne/enrouter-docs/apps/web/src/app/docs/components/static-router/content.md

 It accepts the following props:

+- `root`

-- `root`: An optional root element to wrap the rendered application.
+  An optional root element to wrap the rendered application.

+- `location`

-- `location`: The current URL location to resolve routes.
+  The current URL location to resolve routes.

+- `matches`

-- `matches`: An array of matched routes for the given location.
+  An array of matched routes for the given location.

 ## Example